-- Additional analyses of efficacy endpoints will be undertaken using the PP participant population and including the intermediate BIS group 40 to 45. - Efficacy endpoints will be summarised by randomized group within categories for age, ASA, surgery type, centre, vasopressors/inotropes usage and anesthetic duration (quartiles).
-These results will be summarized using forest plots and the consistency of the difference between randomised groups tested

-- using interaction terms within Cox-regression and general linear models as appropriate. - Multi-variate analyses will be used to explore the independent and combined effects of randomised treatment, age, ASA, surgery type, study centre-groups, anesthetic duration, vasopressors/inotropes usage, achieved MAP and achieved BIS group on the efficacy endpoints.
+- Additional analyses of efficacy endpoints will be undertaken using the PP participant population and including the intermediate BIS group 40 to 45. - Efficacy endpoints will be summarised by randomized group within categories for age, ASA, surgery type, centre, use of vasopressors/ inotropes and anesthetic duration (quartiles).
+These results will be summarized using forest plots and the consistency of the difference between randomised groups tested using interaction terms within Cox-regression and general linear models as appropriate. - Multi-variate analyses will be used to explore the independent and combined effects of randomised treatment, age, ASA, surgery type, study centre-groups, anesthetic duration, the use of inotropes, achieved MAP and achieved BIS group on the efficacy endpoints.